ken1009us/fetch-receipt-processor/README.md

 ## Setup

 After installing nox, you can set it up and activate the virtual environment by following these steps:

+NOTE: Only for the user who choose NOT to utilize Docker.

 1. Ensure you are in the root directory of your project.